MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/proxy-settings.md

 ---
 # Configure Power Automate for desktop proxy settings

-In certain cases, web requests originating from different components of Power Automate for desktop, such as the service, update service, console, designer, robot, and others, might be required to route through a network proxy server in order to reach Microsoft's cloud services.
+To reach Microsoft's cloud services, it might be necessary for web requests originating from various Power Automate for desktop components to be directed through a network proxy server.

-## When to configure the proxy settings
+## When to configure proxy settings

-Configure the proxy settings when you’re connected to the internet using a proxy server.
+Configure proxy settings when you’re connected to the internet using a proxy server.

 The following are some of the proxy related errors you might encounter in a Power Automate for desktop component:

-- > System.Net.WebException: The remote server returned an error: (407) Proxy Authentication Required
+- > `System.Net.WebException: The remote server returned an error: (407) Proxy Authentication Required`
-- > System.Net.WebException (this error may appear when Power Automate for desktop was not installed by the target end-user (e.g. Helpdesk, SCCM, etc..))
+- > `System.Net.WebException`

+    This issue might occur if Power Automate for desktop is installed by someone other than the intended end-user, such as help desk personnel or through automated deployment solutions like Configuration Manager.
-- > The proxy server in your network requires authentication.
+- > `The proxy server in your network requires authentication.`
-- > The communication with the cloud services requires network proxy authentication.
+- > `The communication with the cloud services requires network proxy authentication.`
-- > During startup Power Automate couldn't sign you in.
-The proxy server in your network requires authentication.
+- > `During startup Power Automate couldn't sign you in.
+The proxy server in your network requires authentication.`

-## How to configure the proxy settings
+## How to configure proxy settings

-Configure how Power Automate for desktop interacts with a proxy server using the **Power Automate proxy configuration files**.
-As an alternative, you can use the **Windows registry** to configure proxy settings that aren't available in the proxy configuration files.
+Configure how Power Automate for desktop interacts with a proxy server using the Power Automate proxy configuration files.
+As an alternative, you can use the Windows registry to configure proxy settings that aren't available in the proxy configuration files.

 > [!IMPORTANT]
-> - From Power Automate for desktop version 2.45, the proxy settings can be configured in centralized way, through the **Power Automate proxy configuration files**, and are not overridden on a product upgrade.
+> - From Power Automate for desktop version 2.45, the proxy settings can be configured in centralized way, through the Power Automate proxy configuration files, and are not overridden on a product upgrade.
 > - It is suggested that you configure the proxy settings using only the **Power Automate proxy configuration files**, as they apply to all the on-premises components.
 Proxy settings configured through **Windows registry** apply only to a subset of components like the Console and Designer.
 > - If a proxy setting is configured in both Windows registry and configuration files, the registry key takes precedence.
 [Learn how to configure proxy settings through Windows registry](..\governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server)